abrensch/brouter/misc/readmes/kitkat_survival_readme.txt

 file-format transition from 0.9.9 to 1.0.1, so that, after upgrading, your existing datafiles are found via the secondary directory.

-However, for surviving KitKat, you are supposed to change that to the absolute path to a directory on the external card, e.g.:
+However, for surviving KitKatn and later, you are supposed to change that to the absolute path to a directory on the external card, e.g.:

 secondary_segment_dir=/storage/external_SD/brouter_segments3